ifsheldon/stannum/docs_src/src/introduction.md

 * PyTorch
 * **latest** Taichi
-    * For performance concerns, we strongly recommend to use Taichi>=0.9.1
+    * For performance concerns, we strongly recommend to use Taichi >= 1.1.3 (see Issue #9 for more information)
-    * If possible always use latest stable Taichi until the tracking issue #9 is fully resolved by Taichi developers.

 ## Differentiability